Syrians Say U.S. Helicopter Fire Killed Civilians During The Raid On Baghdadi

 A Syrian farmer says his arm was blown off and his two friends were killed by U.S. helicopter fire in the village where American special forces were attacking the compound of ISIS leader Abu Bakr al-Baghdadi in October.

 His account is supported by analysis of photos of shrapnel and of a damaged van.
-It runs counter to earlier statements by the U.S. military that special forces "protected all of the non-combatants" during the Oct.
+It runs counter to an earlier statement by the U.S. military that special forces "protected all of the non-combatants" during the Oct.
 26 raid.

 In response to NPR's inquiry about the incident, a U.S. defense official said the military will review what happened.